foxypandas/foxypandas/README.md

 - 🧠 How models think: logistic regression, decision trees, and metrics that matter
 - 📈 How features speak: SHAP values and interpretable machine learning
-- 🗂️ How data becomes structure: SQL, pandas, and analytical workflows
+- 🗂️ How data becomes structure: SQL, Spark SQL, pandas, and analytical workflows
+- ✨ How to make analysis both rigorous and readable